fhd/homerun/README.md

 Homerun
 =======

-Crawls real estate sites to find houses for sale.
+Crawls real estate sites to find houses for sale and rent.

 This is what I use to keep an eye on new houses appearing on all the relevant real estate sites (for me that's only German ones).
 Changing